backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/Config.md

 > - Do my buckets have any public access?
 > - How has my ALB configuration changed over time?
 > - Password policy
+> - Is there a port which I always want closed?

 > [!note] Keywords: *compliance*, *history*, *configuration changes*.